iolanta-tech/iolanta/docs/blog/deagentize-social-networks.md

     The user could choose to rely upon a cloud service provider, or rent a server, or use their own computer only, -- but ultimately the choice belongs to the user.
 </div>

+## Decision

+When considering social communication systems which might be considered alternatives to Iolanta, only look at open source and local-first systems.